nowshinarony/nowshinarony/README.md

 I'm a Computer Science Graduate in Canada, currently improving my **data engineering** knowledge.
 In this profile, I regularly update my learning journey.

+I am open to Remote or Hybrid Roles, Internships and Part time opportunities.

 ### 🔭 Currently Learning
 I am currently doing an end-to-end data engineering project using an e-commerce dataset [(repository link)](https://github.com/nna01/Data-Engeering-Brazil-Ecommerce).
 So, far I have
 - Created the data model (ERD) through analyzing the dataset